-Excused absences will be remediated as deemed appropriate by the LIC Director and are not to exceed 0.5 days per week on average.
-Exceptions to this may be considered in consultation with the LIC Director and the associate dean for student affairs.
-Please link to the following policies:
+Excused absences will be remediated with a clinical shift or as deemed appropriate by the LIC director and are not to exceed 0.5 days per week on average.
+Exceptions to this may be considered in consultation with the LIC director and the dean, student affairs/or designee.
+Please see link to the following policies:

-- Attendance and Absence Years 3 and 4 Policy - Leave of Absence Policy
+- Years 3 and 4 Attendance and Absence Policy - Leave of Absence Policy

-Required Clinical Experiences: Procedures and Diagnosis (Px/Dx) log
+Required Clinical Experiences: Procedures and Diagnosis (Px/Dx) Additional Information

-The University of Arizona College of Medicine- Phoenix, in accordance with the Core Clinical Skills Observation Policy, monitors and tracks the types of patients and clinical conditions that medical students must encounter, so as to remedy any identified gaps in patients, procedures, or diagnoses across clinical sites.
+COM-P, in accordance with the Core Clinical Skills Observation Policy, monitors and tracks the types of patients and clinical conditions that medical students must encounter, so as to remedy any identified gaps in patients, Px or Dx across clinical sites.
 Details of supervision expectations for student clinical encounters can be reviewed in the Faculty Supervision of Medical Students in Clinical Learning Situations Policy and the Faculty Supervision of Sensitive Physical Examination Policy.
-Procedures and clinical conditions will be recorded in the student's Px/Dx log and reviewed with the site or Clerkship Director at the mid-clerkship and end of clerkship review.
+Procedures and clinical conditions will be recorded in the student's Px/Dx log and reviewed with the site or LIC director at the mid-LIC and end of LIC review.

-Students are expected to meet the required clinical experiences and procedures listed on the PxDx list.
-If not yet encountered in a previous clerkship, the clinical encounter must be completed before the conclusion of the designated clerkship, as described on the Px/Dx list, and detailed in each individual clerkship's syllabus.
-All highlighted Px/Dx on the Px/Dx list, and demarcated on each individual clerkship's syllabus, must be encountered on the designated clerkship, even if also encountered on previous clerkships.
+All highlighted Px/Dx on the global Px/Dx list, and demarcated on each individual clerkship's syllabus, must be encountered on the designated clerkship, even if also encountered on previous clerkships.